 This content may contain affiliate links.
 Please see our disclosures for more information.

 The key to moisturizing dry skin isn’t expensive spa treatments, but mostly just taking care of your skin on a daily basis.
-Here’s some basic tips for moisturizing your dry skin.
+To start, here are three tips on how to moisturize dry skin:

-1. Wash.
 One of the biggest culprits of dry skin are soaps that dry out your skin.
-Look for moisturizer based soaps made out of the “butters”
+Look for moisturizer based soaps made out of the “butters.”

 Also using sunscreen, even in the winter, is a major component of protecting your skin.
 Constant sun damage, leads to a break down in skin cells, which among other things, can dry out your skin.
 Look for a body moisturizer that has at least spf 15 and/or mix in a bot of sunscreen with your regular moisturizer.